-Sustainability Issues Our Main Activities and Results in 2019 GRI Standards UN SDGs Energy management GSG management Achieved 92% in renewable energy use rate in the United States, China, and Europe (aim to reach 100% by the end of 2020) Received a 2019 Green Power Leadership Award for Excellence from the United States Environmental Protection Agency (EPA) GRI 302 Energy GRI 305 Emissions 7 dissolvent 13 mm 13 mm Recycling and circular economy Expanded the use of sustainable materials including renewable plastics, bioplastics, and sustainably-sourced papers Expanded the application of modular design to products including BESPOKE Refrigerator and Cube Air Purifier GRI 301 Materials 12 meneral and the management of the management Labor practice and human rights Held educational sessions on labor and human rights in hand with international organizations including the International Organization for Migration (IOM) Held stakeholder engagement forum in Vietnam to strengthen communication with our stakeholders GRI 402 Labor Relations GRI 407 Freedom of Association and Collective Bargaining GRI 408 Child Labor GRI 409 Forced or Compulsory Labor GRI 412 Human Rights Assessment 8 Harry War (de) Privacy, Cybersecurity and freedom of speech Developed and released the Samsung Data Protection Guidelines Samsung Knox platform 3.2 was rated "strong" in 27 out of 30 categories in Gartner's May 2019 report GRI 418 Customer Privacy 9 Sector Inscards Transparency in governance · Appointed an Independent Director as the Chairman of the Board for the first time GRI 102 Governance 16 mer anna jen mass Ethical management and compliance Enhanced the independence of the Corporate Compliance Team, which reports directly to the CEO since reorganization An independent expert group, Samsung Compliance Committee, was launched to oversee business GRI 419 Compliance 16 noz. ante permis per
+Sustainability Issues Our Main Activities and Results in 2019 GRI Standards UN SDGs Energy management GSG management · Achieved 92% in renewable energy use rate in the United States, China, and Europe (aim to reach 100% by the end of 2020) · Received a 2019 Green Power Leadership Award for Excellence from the United States Environmental Protection Agency (EPA) GRI 302 Energy GRI 305 Emissions 7 SERVICES 13 SHIPE Recycling and circular economy Expanded the use of sustainable materials including renewable plastics, bioplastics, and sustainably-sourced papers Expanded the application of modular design to products including BESPOKE Refrigerator and Cube Air Purifier GRI 301 Materials 12 EXPONENT SOLUTION STATE SOLUTION SOL Labor practice and human rights Held educational sessions on labor and human rights in hand with international organizations including the International Organization for Migration (IOM) Held stakeholder engagement forum in Vietnam to strengthen communication with our stakeholders GRI 402 Labor Relations GRI 407 Freedom of Association and Collective Bargaining GRI 408 Child Labor GRI 409 Forced or Compulsory Labor GRI 412 Human Rights Assessment 8 licen was on Privacy, Cybersecurity and freedom of speech Developed and released the Samsung Data Protection Guidelines Samsung Knox platform 3.2 was rated "strong" in 27 out of 30 categories in Gartner's May 2019 report GRI 418 Customer Privacy 9 memberatis Transparency in governance · Appointed an Independent Director as the Chairman of the Board for the first time GRI 102 Governance 16 HAZ.
+HIDS ISTIMIS ISTIMIS Ethical management and compliance - Enhanced the independence of the Corporate Compliance Team, which reports directly to the CEO since reorganization - An independent expert group, Samsung Compliance Committee, was launched to oversee business GRI 419 Compliance 16 neg. gente pertunya: Sertinya: